 The purpose of this research is to determine the effect of safety leadership on the formation of the safety climate at coal-fired power plants East Java.
-The results of this study concluded that safety leadership has a positive influence on the safety climate.
+The results of this study concluded that safety leadership leadership leadership leadership in the formation of safety climate.
 Company management must immediately understand the role of safety leadership in the formation of safety climate.
 For management must immediately create a program that has implications for the improvement of the character of safety leadership in the company.
-As described in the previous study, Xuesheng and Wenbiao (Du & Sun, 2012) who conducted research at a coal mining company in China stated that the establishment of safety climate is strongly influenced by the existence of safety leadership.
-Kelloway, Mullen and Francis suggested that employee perceptions of safety climate had a negative impact when leaders did not actively promote safe work behavior and practices (Mullen
+As described in the previous study, Xuesheng and Wenbiao (Du & Sun, 2012) which conducted research at a coal mining company in China stated that the establishment of safety climate is strongly influenced by the existence of safety leadership.
+Kelloway, Mull 5 and Francis suggested that employee perceptions of safety climate had a negative impact when leaders did not actively promote safe work behavior and practices (Mullen